kata-containers/kata-containers/use-cases/using-SPDK-vhostuser-and-kata.md

 $ sudo mknod /var/run/kata-containers/vhost-user/block/devices/vhostblk0 b 241 0
 ```

+> **Note:** The enablement of vhost-user block device in Kata containers
+> is supported by Kata Containers `1.11.0-alpha1` or newer.
+> Make sure you have updated your Kata containers before evaluation.

 ## Launch a Kata container with SPDK vhost-user block device

 To use `vhost-user-blk` device, use Docker to pass a host `vhost-user-blk`